Rel-incode/CristianaSantos/index.md

 1.	**Santos C.**, Rapp L. Nudging Space – possible Governance for space (accepted to the IAC 2020)

-2.	**Santos C.**, Lucas-Rhimbassen M., Rapp L. (2020), Revisiting Liability and Insurance in the Age of Mega-constellations, Space Policy Journal, Elsevier (forthcoming)
+2.	**Santos C.**, Lucas-Rhimbassen M., Rapp L. (2020), Revisiting Liability and Insurance in the Age of Mega-constellations, Space Policy Journal (forthcoming)

-3.	**Santos C.**, Rapp L. (2019), Satellite Imagery, High Resolution and Potential Identification of Individuals under the GDPR, Air and Space Law Journal, vol. 44, Issue 3, pp. 275–296, Kluwer Law International
+3.	**Santos C.**, Rapp L. (2019), Satellite Imagery, High Resolution and Potential Identification of Individuals under the GDPR, Air and Space Law Journal

-4.	**Santos C.**, Miramont D., Rapp L. (2019), High Resolution Satellite Imagery and Potential Identification of Individuals, P. Soille, S. Loekken, and S. Albani (Eds.)
-Proc. of the 2019 conference on Big Data from Space (BiDS’2019), EUR 29660 EN, Publications Office of the European Union, Luxembourg, 2019, p.237-240, doi:10.2760/848593
+4.	**Santos C.**, Miramont D., Rapp L. (2019), High Resolution Satellite Imagery and Potential Identification of Individuals, Proc. of the 2019 conference on Big Data from Space (BiDS’2019)

 5. Lucas-Rhimbassen M., **Santos C.**, Long G. A., Rapp L. (2019).
-“Conceptual model for a profitable return on investment from space debris as abiotic space resource”, 8th Conf. for Aeronautics and Space Sciences (EUCASS, 2019), 13
+“Conceptual model for a profitable return on investment from space debris as abiotic space resource”, 8th Conf. for Aeronautics and Space Sciences (EUCASS, 2019)

 6. Lucas-Rhimbassen M., **Santos C.**, Rapp L. (2019), Mega constellations – Liability and insurance issues, 70th Int.
 Astronautical Congress (IAC, 2019) (forthcoming)